H4K4M/Requirements_Management_Project/README.md

 ## About Project

 A desktop application which allows workers to be assigned tasks.
-Given task can also be monitor and evaluated.
+Given task can also be monitored and evaluated using DFA automata concepts. [learn more about automata](https://www.sciencedirect.com/topics/computer-science/formal-language)

 ## Prerequisites